 Frequently asked questions

 Land tracts of this size are rare in the urban area.
 This parcel is large, centrally located and fronts valuable environmental and conservation areas.
-It is the latest in as growing list of significant strategic land purchases by Council on behalf of the community.
-It borders one of Redlands Coast's waterways, Tingalpa Creek, and historic Willard's Farm, which Council purchased to maintain its heritage values in 2016.
-It is also includes known Aboriginal heritage sites, which Council will protect.
+It is part of a growing list of significant strategic land purchases by Council on behalf of the community.
+It borders one of Redlands Coast's waterways, Tingalpa Creek, and historic Willard's Farm, which Council purchased in 2016 to maintain its heritage values.
+The land also includes known Aboriginal heritage sites, which Council will protect.

 The land has been bought for community purpose use and to protect its environmental and heritage values.
 Widespread community engagement will be undertaken on future use of the strategic land.

 There have been discussions over many years regarding potential uses for the land, including for education, a university, recreation, sporting facilities and environmental reserves.
-There was also concern the Commonwealth would sell the land and for it to be used for residential subdivision, against the wishes of Council and residents.
-Council successfully sought to acquire the property off-market, to prevent this potential use.
+There was previous concern the Commonwealth would sell the land and that it would be used for residential subdivision, which was against the wishes of Council and the community.
+Council successfully sought to acquire the property off-market, to prevent this potential residential use.

 Historically, it includes a building constructed by the American Army Corp and used to house a US Army Radio Receiving Station during WWII.
 The radio station is believed to have received the first message in Australia in August 1945 that the Japanese had surrendered.
 The radio station was built on one of Redlands Coast's earliest farms.
 The WWII building was used by General MacArthur while he was in Australia and has been relatively undisturbed since the end of the war.
 It allowed General MacArthur to keep in radio contact with Washington.